TrellixVulnTeam/swahilipython_SCMU/Doc/reference/lexical_analysis.rst

 ``__*``
    Class-private names.
-Names in this category, when used within the context of a class definition, are re-written to use a mangled form to help avoid name clashes between "private" attributes of base and derived classes.
+Names in this category, when used within the context of a kundi definition, are re-written to use a mangled form to help avoid name clashes between "private" attributes of base and derived classes.
 See section :ref:`atom-identifiers`.